-The mission of the Didactic Program in Dietetics (DPD) at West Chester University is to provide quality education that prepares students for careers in nutrition and dietetics, including supervised practice leading to eligibility for the CDR credentialing exam to become a registered dietitian nutritionist.
+The mission of the West Chester University Didactic Program in Dietetics is to provide quality, inclusive, diverse, equitable, and accessible education that prepares students for careers in nutrition and dietetics, including supervised practice leading to eligibility for the CDR credentialing exam to become a registered dietitian nutritionist.
 The learning environment is structured to promote an appreciation for life-long learning, purposeful self-reflection, effective problem solving, and teamwork.